Remote work will stress-test the internet — and parts will fail

 Jim Waldo

-GAZETTE: Are we are we better prepared technologically than we might have been 10 years ago for this sort of a shift to remote work?
+GAZETTE: Are we better prepared technologically than we might have been 10 years ago for this sort of a shift to remote work?

-WALDO: Oh my goodness, yes.
+WALDO: Oh, my goodness, yes.
 The ubiquity of the internet and the tools that have been built around it make this kind of shift at least possible to think of.
 Ten years ago, I don’t think it would have been.
 We did not have applications like Zoom that allow fairly high-quality video conferencing and the recording of video and even audio conferencing at fairly compressed bandwidth.
-Ten years ago, that wasn’t possible.
-We did not have things like Canvas that allow us to do things in the classroom that older systems didn’t allow us to do.
-Back then, we had webpages and now we have a set of interactive tools that allows discussions to happen online, that allows the distribution of content in various ways, that allows us to run quizzes and exams.
+Then, that wasn’t possible.
+We did not have creations like Canvas that allow us to do things in the classroom that older systems didn’t allow us to do.
+Back then, we had webpages, and now we have a set of interactive tools that allows discussions to happen online, that allows the distribution of content in various ways, that allows us to run quizzes and exams.
 All of this has been made possible by changes made in recent years, both in the technology of networking in general and the way that we are using technology at Harvard.

 GAZETTE: I’ve heard that in addition to this being a nationwide crisis — one that touches us here on campus — there’s also opportunity.
-You hear about Zoom stock being up; perhaps this will be being beneficial to some of these companies and part of this industry.
+You hear about Zoom stock being up; perhaps, amid the damage, this shift will be beneficial to some of these companies and part of this industry.

 WALDO: Zoom may be the only company that is having that experience, but maybe some of the network vendors are seeing an uptick.
 I actually look at this as a very interesting experiment.
-We built the internet years and years ago to handle the kind of traffic that researchers needed and it has grown to be really part of the fabric of everyday life.
-Now we are going to stress-test it in a way it has never been stress-tested before.
+We built the internet years years ago to handle the kind of traffic that researchers needed, and it has grown to be part of the fabric of everyday life.
+Now we are going to stress-test it in a way it has never been before.
 And the internet was always built to be sort of reliably crummy.

 GAZETTE: Can you explain that?

-WALDO: Well, the internet is built on the on the notion that packets will get lost, that pieces of it will go out of service, that it can do adaptive routing, that bad things will happen in the network.
+WALDO: Well, the internet is built on the notion that packets will get lost, that pieces of it will go out of service, that it can do adaptive routing, that bad things will happen in the network.
 And the internet is built to deal with those kinds of problems.
 But I don’t think we have ever stress-tested it on the scale that we are going to over the next couple of weeks.

-GAZETTE: How is the current situation, with everybody home, different from what happens when everyone is in the office?
+GAZETTE: How is the current situation, with so many people home, different from what happens when everyone is in the office?
 Is the traffic different?
 Is it more?
 I know the infrastructure here in my house is not as robust as Harvard’s; is it going through different equipment?

 WALDO: It’s not so much going through different equipment as it is going through a lot more stuff.
 At Harvard, we have a fairly sophisticated network.
-That keeps a lot of the traffic that is being sent from Harvard inside the Harvard network, where we know what the bandwidth constraints are, we know how many switches it’s going to be going through.
+That keeps a lot of the traffic that is being sent from Harvard inside its network, where we know what the bandwidth constraints are, we know how many switches it’s going to be going through.
 For the most part, it doesn’t get out of a Harvard-controlled network.
 Now that everybody is at home — and home may be anywhere from Boston to China for some of our students — it is going via a much more complicated route and a much more varied set of equipment, and that’s going to stress everything.
 This is going on for every other company as well.

-I’m not worried so much about the core of the internet, that’s not going to change all that much.
+I’m not worried so much about the core of the internet; that’s not going to change all that much.
 But that last mile — or in some cases that last 200 yards — between you and the major backbones of the internet are not built for the kind of stress that we have been putting on them over the last week.
 The internet itself was not built for any of the kinds of stresses that we’re putting on it right now.
 One of the miraculous things about the internet is how well it has scaled up.
 So that’s why I don’t worry, but I do think this is an interesting experiment.

 GAZETTE: In real time, with fairly high stakes.

 WALDO: Well, yes.
 And sometimes when an experiment fails, it truly sucks, to use a technical term.
 But I think there are various ways we can think of adapting.
 We are starting off by saying, “All right, let’s try running our classes on Zoom.”
-Everybody has their video on and you can look at people.
+Everybody has their video on, and you can look at people.
 Well, to ease bandwidth, it may be that we need to actually run our classes on Zoom with the video off, so it’s more like a large-scale teleconference.
 I also think instructors are going to have to start thinking about how they design their courses for asynchronous attendance because not all your students are going to be online at the same time.
 They’re in different time zones, in different places, and then maybe at endpoints that have different amounts of connectivity.
 Are they going to be watching on a laptop, on a tablet, or on a phone?
 That’s going to require that we adapt the ways that we have traditionally taught.

 GAZETTE: Have you been advising faculty?
 Have folks come to you and said, “How do we do this?”